Keyboard shortcuts

 Trust & tiers

 This is the free, local, no-auth tier: it exposes your own installed binaries to your own local agent — the same trust model as any local dev MCP server.
+Even here you stay in control of what an agent can touch: the read-only core profile and per-session transactions above are yours by default.
 Governed, distributed execution (RBAC, audit, running tools across a fleet) is a separate enterprise tier (Vyges Mill), not this server.

 See the vyges mcp command reference for the generated help.